melvincarvalho/test/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Issues raised are for bug fixes only.
-For proposals and features requests please see [README](/README.md).
+For proposals and features requests please see README
 title: ''
 labels: ''
 assignees: ''